Last updated on

 4. Move the conversation over to them

-One of the best things you can do to come up with things to say is to stop trying to come up with conversation topics.
+Another thing you can do to come up with things to say is to stop trying to come up with conversation topics.
 I know, that sounds weird, so let me show you what I mean.

 Shift the conversation over to the other person by asking sincere questions.
-This keeps the conversations going, and as it moves forward you can throw in small facts about yourself you feel comfortable sharing.
+This keeps the conversations going, and as it moves forward you can throw in small facts about yourself that you feel comfortable sharing.

-For example if work comes up, you can ask basic questions like:
+For example, if work comes up, you can ask basic questions like:

 - Is it stressful at work or how do you like it?

 - What does your job look like more specifically?

 - What do you want to be doing in 5 years?